 In addition to his business and construction skills, Mr. Blinne, who had attended Central Wesleyan College in Warrenton, was elected and served as Justice of the Peace of Bonhomme Township three times.
 It was said of him that he was an excellent gardener and cabinet maker.
 He also ran a gasket manufacturing business in the basement of the store.
 Other talents included playing cornet in a German band and photography.
 Where he and Dorthea found the time to raise a family (two children - Rora and Oliver) is definitely a mystery.
 Next time your life seems a little hectic and out of control, remember Ed Blinne.

 The City of Ballwin and the game of baseball have been synonymous in St. Louis County for the past sixty odd years.
 From the day the first ball diamond was laid out in the 1920s to today, Ballwin natives have played and watched amateur baseball with enthusiasm.
 The first ball diamond was located behind the Schrader Funeral Home.
 Later sportsmen played baseball at the end of Lincoln St. where Ballwin Elementary School is.
 When that ground became needed, ball players moved their field of endeavor to the lot where Southwestern Bell now has a building on New Ballwin Road.
 The move to the modern-day site at Jefferson Road and Lyons Street occurred in 1946, when the Ballwin Athletic Association paid $500 an acre for the then 10-acre site.
 Four years later, lights were added at the ball field making it the first lighted field in St. Louis County.
 Ballwin has always fielded strong baseball teams.
 In the 1950s, the Ballwin team won the St. Louis County League Championship five times.
-From these teams, two Ballwin players went on to play professional baseball-Hank Arft with the old St. Louis Browns and Don "Red" Loehr with the St. Louis Cardinal organization.
+From these teams, two Ballwin players went on to play professional baseballm - Hank Arft with the old St. Louis Browns and Don "Red" Loehr with the St. Louis Cardinal organization.
 Yes, this is the same Red Loehr who was Ballwin's Chief of Police for over 30 years.
-In 1972 the Ballwin Post 611 American Legion team won the American Legion National Championship.
+In 1972, the Ballwin Post 611 American Legion team won the American Legion National Championship.
 Players from this team also went on to play professional baseball.
 Baseball has always played a part in Ballwin's community pride and history.